 Abstract Resilience is an outcome of caregiving relationships that help people spiritually integrate moral stress.
-Moral stress arises from lived theologies-patterns of values, beliefs, and ways of coping energized by shame, guilt, fear of causing harm, or self-disgust (some of the socalled negative moral emotions that cut people off from social support).
-Spiritual care compassionately brings to light these life-limiting lived theologies of shame and fear, shaped by intersecting social systems of oppression like sexism, classism, and racism.
-Spiritual care helps people cocreate intentional theologies that draw upon goodness, compassion, and love-moral emotions that connect them to the web of life.
-This interdisciplinary approach to moral stress draws upon the living stories of moral stress and resilience by feminist theologians Bonnie

-Miller-McLemore and Valerie Saiving.
+Moral stress arises from lived theologies and spiritual orienting systems-patterns of values, beliefs, and ways of coping energized by shame, guilt, fear of causing harm, or self-disgust (some of the so-called negative moral emotions that cut people off from social support).
+Spiritual care compassionately brings to light these life-limiting lived theologies of shame and fear shaped by intersecting social systems of oppression like sexism, classism, and racism.
+Spiritual care helps people co-create intentional theologies that draw upon goodness, compassion, and love-moral emotions that connect them to the web of life.
+This interdisciplinary approach to moral stress draws upon the living stories of moral stress and resilience by feminist theologians Bonnie Miller-McLemore and Valerie Saiving.

-Keywords Resilience, Moral Stress, Moral Injury, Moral Emotions, Lived Religion, Lived

-Theology, Spiritual Integration, Pastoral Care, Spiritual Care.
+Keywords Resilience \cdot Moral stress \cdot Moral injury \cdot Moral emotions \cdot Lived religion \cdot Lived theology \cdot Spiritual integration \cdot Pastoral care \cdot Spiritual care

-But blessed is the one who trusts in the LORD,

-Carrie Doehring (Contact)

-Associate Professor of Pastoral Care and Counseling

-Iliff School of Theology

-2323 E. Iliff Ave.

-Denver, CO 80210 E-mail: cdoehring@iliff.edu

-Telephone: 303-765-3169

-whose confidence is in him.

-They will be like a tree planted by the water

-that sends out its roots by the stream.

-It does not fear when heat comes:

-its leaves are always green.

-It has no worries in a year of drought

-and never fails to bear fruit.
-(Jeremiah 17:7-8 NIV)
+But blessed is the one who trusts in the Lord, whose confidence is in him.
+They will be like a tree planted by the water that sends out its roots by the stream.
+It does not fear when heat comes; its leaves are always green.
+It has no worries in a year of drought and never fails to bear fruit.
+(Jer.
+17:7-8 NIV)

 Jeremiah's tree recovers from the hardship of heat or drought because its network of roots grows along a stream.
-This tree is a metaphor of resilience as an outcome of stress-related growth within trusting relationships, which are like roots alongside a stream, helping a tree bear fruit during a drought.
+This tree is a metaphor of resilience as an outcome of stress-related growth within trusting relationships, which are like roots alongside a stream that help a tree bear fruit during a drought.
 Resilient persons, families, and organizations continue to grow under stress because they are deeply rooted in life-giving relationships.
+Resilience is not a static trait located within individuals.
+Resilience is a relational and interactional process (Ungar 2012).
+Jeremiah's tree recovers because of the stream that feeds its roots.